autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/cli-node-types.md

 ### Timekeeper Node

 Timekeepers run the Proof-of-Time chain and maintain the randomness beacon for the consensus chain.
-They are responsible for evaluating the delay function (within the target time slot duration of 1 second) and announcing the outputs to other nodes, requiring a powerful last-generation CPU.
-You will need to set the `timekeeper` parameter and you can also force it to use the fastest code with `timekeeper-cpu-cores`.
+They are responsible for evaluating the delay function (within the target time slot duration of 1 second) and announcing the outputs to other nodes, requiring a powerful latest-generation CPU.
+You will need to set the `--timekeeper` parameter and you can also force it to use the fastest core with `--timekeeper-cpu-cores`.

 ```bash
 subspace-node run \